teracow/googliser/README.md

 4. The results are parsed and all image links are extracted and saved to a URL list file.
 Any links for **YouTube** and **Vimeo** are removed.

 5. The script iterates through this URL list and downloads the first [**n**]umber of available images.
 Up to **1,000** images can be requested.
 Up to 512 images can be downloaded in parallel (concurrently).
-If an image is unavailable, it's skipped and downloading continues until the required number of images have been downloaded or the download failure-limit is reached.
+If an image is unavailable, it's skipped and downloading continues until the required number of images have been downloaded.

 6. Lastly, a thumbnail gallery image is built using ImageMagick's [montage](http://www.imagemagick.org) into a [PNG](https://en.wikipedia.org/wiki/Portable_Network_Graphics) file (see below for examples).